rust-lang/rust/src/doc/rustc-dev-guide/src/queries/salsa.md

 "pure" function that computes the derived value.

 For example, there might be a function `ast(x: Path) -> AST`.
-The produced `AST` isn't a final value, it's an intermediate value that the library would use for the computation.
+The produced Abstract Syntax Tree (`AST`) isn't a final value, it's an intermediate value that the library would use for the computation.

 This means that when you try to compute with the library, `Salsa` is going to compute various derived values, and eventually read the input and produce the